coryhouse/react-flux-starter-kit/README.md

 -- reloads the browser upon save
 -- runs a dev webserver
 -- automatically opens the browser at your dev URL
-- jQuery with Bootstrap for styling
-- React, React Router, and Flux for ultra-responsive UI development

 To get started:
 1. Install [NodeJS](http://www.nodejs.org)